What are the Pros and Cons of Dental Veneers?

 Dental veneers are a very popular cosmetic dental procedure.
 For those who wish to improve the appearance of their smile, but do not have teeth that are in serious condition, dental veneers may be an excellent option.

 Even though veneer treatment has proved to be a highly effective, safe and minimally invasive treatment, patients are constantly asking their dentists about the advantages and disadvantages of dental veneers.
+At Suburban Dental, we want to provide you with the pros and cons of veneers to help you decide if veneers are right for you.

 While there are a lot of great things about dental veneers, there are also a couple drawbacks.
 For example, getting veneers is a procedure that is irreversible.
 Once the doctor shaves down the enamel of your teeth, there is no turning back.